mitmedialab/dcpctrl_v1/README.md

 of the DCP project's work as of August 2016, and as a reference for others working in this area.

+The DCPControl_V1 repository is licensed under the MIT License.

 ## Structure:
 ```
 mdcp/